-Have you checked if the car you're driving is a petrol or diesel model?
-This is particularly important if using a hire car or company car.
+For instance, have you checked if the car you're driving is a petrol or diesel model?
+This is particularly relevant if you're using a hire car or company car.

-Is everyone who drives your car aware of the fuel-type it uses?
+Is everyone who drives your car aware of what type of fuel it uses?

-Have you labelled your fuel tank with a 'Diesel Only' sticker?
+Have you (if necessary) labelled your fuel tank with a 'Diesel Only' sticker?

 Do you double-check fuel pumps at petrol stations?
-Green may not mean unleaded, black may not mean diesel, especially when driving abroad!
-Unbelievably, they're the opposite way around in some countries.
-So much for standards.
+Green often but does not always mean unleaded, while black may not mean diesel, especially when driving abroad!
+Remarkably, they're the opposite way around in some countries.

 Think you might have filled up with unleaded?
 Your receipt should tell you.

-It should only be possible to dilute 10% of unleaded or under.
+It should only be possible to dilute 10 per cent of unleaded or under.
 Make sure you know the capacity of your fuel tank and make a judgement about whether it's worth the risk.